TM203/Forza-5-AH-Sniper-js/README.md

 **Only Tested on 1080p Monitor**

  Forza AH Sniper  This JavaScript tool automates bidding in the Forza Horizon 5 auction house.
 Originally created for personal enjoyment and was curious if it could be done with js.
 Eliminates manual button pressing, it simplifies the process of acquiring cars.
+This tool automatically buys out any car in the first slot.
+While it may occasionally fail to purchase a car or stop working over time, updates with bug fixes and improvements will be provided.

 ## Disclaimer:
 This tool violates the game's terms of service.
 It's for personal use and educational purposes only.
 Use at your own risk.